AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/configuration.md

             logLevel: msal.LogLevel.Verbose,
         },
         proxyUrl: "",
-        customAgent: new https.Agent(), // or an agent created by a third-party proxy agent library
+        customAgent: new http.Agent(), // or new https.Agent(), or an agent created by a third-party proxy agent library
         customAgentOptions: {},
     }
 }